Ostkontentitan/rxOracle/README.md

 <details>
   <summary>Challenge 2</summary>
-  how to get name and answer together? .map() and .flatMap() can save the day.
+  How to get name and answer together? .map() and .flatMap() can save the day.
   <br><br>
   Also again .just() turns out to be useful to get the oracle into the stream.
 </details>